 The Court continues to monitor closely the state of the health crisis in Utah and around the nation.
 President Trump's March 13, 2020 National Emergency declaration remains in effect.
-Utah remains in a state of emergency under Governor Herbert's declaration.
-Governor Herbert has also issued (and extended through May 1, 2020) a "Stay Safe, Stay Home" directive and announced a "soft-closure" of all public schools for the remainder of the school year (May 13, 2020 to June 5, 2020, depending on the school).
+Governor Herbert declared a state of emergency on March 6, 2020, and while restrictions have been imposed and relaxed, new daily cases of COVID-19 in Utah continue at sustained, not declining, numbers.
 The World Health Organization advises that the global pandemic is not subsiding.
 Finally, the Judicial Conference of the United States has found that emergency conditions due to the national COVID-19 crisis have affected and will materially affect the functioning of the federal courts.

-The Centers for Disease Control and Prevention (CDC) continues to issue guidance to combat the spread of disease, and to promote the health and well-being of the nation.
+The Centers for Disease Control and Prevention (CDC) continues to issue guidance to combat the spread of the disease, and to promote the health and well-being of the nation.
 The Court is closely monitoring the CDC's developing guidance as well as various directives from all branches and levels of government.
 Among other things, the CDC recommends that all Americans avoid close contact with others (i.e., being within six feet) and wear cloth face coverings in public or when around others.
 These and other measures are in response to increased concerns about the extent of asymptomatic transmission of the virus and the potential for the virus to spread through mere conversations or breathing, in addition to airborne transmission through coughing or sneezing.

-To this date, there are nationwide now over 1,027,000 confirmed cases of Americans infected with COVID-19, resulting in over 58,000 deaths.
-The number of new infections in the United States is increasing at a rate of approximately 30,000 new cases every day.
-The State of Utah has, to date, confirmed over 4,300 infections, resulting in at least 370 hospitalizations and 45 deaths.
+To this date, there are nationwide now over 2,000,000 confirmed cases of Americans infected with COVID-19, resulting in over 100,000 deaths.
+Though the daily number of new infections in the United States has stabilized, the State of Utah has seen in recent weeks a significant acceleration of positive cases.
+To date there are over 13,000 confirmed infections, resulting in nearly 1,000 hospitalizations and more than 130 deaths.
 Worse still, the available evidence suggests difficulty tracking the real spread of COVID-19 because significant numbers of infections remain undetected due to asymptomatic carriers, varying degrees of symptoms, a lack of adequate testing, and other factors.